Skip to content

 • Password: Password for authentication to the remote cluster, if required.

-• Topics: List of MQTT topic filters that specify which messages the local cluster will receive from the remote cluster.
+• Topics: A list of MQTT topic filters that specify which messages the local cluster will receive from the remote cluster.
+By default, the topic list is empty.
+You can add topics by clicking the plus sign and remove topics to leave the list empty if needed.
+For more information, see Configure Topics.

 • Enable TLS: Enable this option if communication between clusters requires TLS encryption.
 Configure the settings such as SSL certificates.